mattja/sdeint/README.rst

 TODO
 ----
+- Fast, parallel GPU implementation in C++, wrapped with this python interface.

 - Rewrite ``Iwik()`` and ``Jwik()`` so they don't waste so much memory.

 - Fix ``stratKP2iS()``.
 In the unit tests it is currently less accurate than ``itoEuler()`` and this is likely due to a bug.